-Mental Health Policy Academy & Fellows
+Mental Health Policy Academy and Fellows

 Effective public policy is essential to realizing meaningful systemic change in mental health services and improvement in the lives of Texans experiencing mental health conditions.
 Public policy directly impacts the public’s access to mental health services and supports, quality of care, and legal rights and protections.
 Positive mental health public policy initiatives can increase opportunities for recovery by promoting best practices in treatment and support services.

 Nonprofit organizations can greatly affect public policy, yet many nonprofits report their ability to engage in mental health policy-related activities is constrained by budgetary limitations.

 The most recent round of fellowships was awarded to ten nonprofit advocacy groups in Texas:

 - Center for Public Policy Priorities (Austin, Texas)

 - National Alliance on Mental Illness (NAMI) Texas (Austin, Texas)

 - National Association of Social Workers (NASW) Texas (Austin, Texas)

 - One Voice Texas (Austin, Texas)